omarryhan/trendzz/README.md

 - Add the app to your homescreen and open it again, this will correctly show the full height (`100vh`).
 - Try to drag up by pulling the visible part of the select row.

-I think browsers should always show `100vh` regardless whether the user started scrolling down or not.
+I think browsers should always show `100vh` regardless whether the user has started scrolling down or not.
 Firefox doesn't seem to have this issue.
-Chrome and Chromium based browsers do :/
+Chrome and Chromium based browsers do.
+Yay Firefox.

 ## Thanks

-to: [Hu Chen](https://github.com/huchenme) for providing the [Github Trending API](https://github.com/huchenme/github-trending-api)
+to: [Hu Chen](https://github.com/huchenme) for providing the [API for this project](https://github.com/huchenme/github-trending-api)